wombleton/gitlaw-nz/acts/C/Citizenship Act 1977.md

     *   (a) the person was born in New Zealand on or after l January 1949 and before 1 January 2006; or

-    *   (b) the person was born in New Zealand on or after 1 January 2006, and, at the time of the person's birth, at least 1 of the person's parents was---
+    *   (b) the person was born in New Zealand on or after 1 January 2006, and, at the time of the person's birth, at least one of the person's parents was---

         *   (i) a New Zealand citizen; or